MasoudJTehrani/PCLA/README.md

 <p align="center">
 <strong>PCLA was tested on Linux Ubuntu 22, Windows and CARLA 9.15.2 Unreal Engine 4.</strong> </br>
-A video tutorial on how to use PCLA is available below.
+A video tutorial on how to use PCLA is available below (update will come soon).

 <div align="center">
   <a href="https://www.youtube.com/watch?v=QyaMK6vclBg"><img src="https://img.youtube.com/vi/QyaMK6vclBg/0.jpg" alt="PCLA Video Tutorial"></a>